Logo: Bauhaus-University Weimar

 There are three steps to passing the aptitude test:

 1. Registration/application for participation in the aptitude test.
-After the registration deadline, we will send you a homework assignment with dates and details of the examination procedure.
+We will send you at the beginning of April a homework assignment with dates and details of the examination procedure.

-2. Upload of the homework solution, a signed declaration that the submitted work has been produced by you (Download Declaration of Originality), your curriculum vitae with details of your education, previous knowledge if applicable and the most recently obtained school certificate as proof of the general higher education entrance qualification.
+2. Upload of the homework solution, your curriculum vitae with details of your education, previous knowledge if applicable and the most recently obtained school certificate as proof of the general higher education entrance qualification.

 3. Personal interview and presentation of original artistic/design work samples (portfolio).